Scout24/pybuilder_aws_plugin/README.rst

 access (exported keys or .boto or ...).
 For that take a look at e.g. `afp-cli <https://github.com/ImmobilienScout24/afp-cli>`_

+The uploaded files will be placed in a directory with the version number, and in a `latest/` directory, such as:

+- `v123/projectname.zip`
+- `latest/projectname.zip`

 Licence
 =======
 Copyright 2015 Immobilienscout24 GmbH